 The bike in parts

-Besides your bikes and your gear there are a few things you shouldn’t forget to bring to Cuba.
+Besides your bike and your gear, there are a few things you shouldn’t forget to bring to Cuba.

 - Tourist card

 There are obviously different visa restrictions for different countries.
 As an EU citizen before you board your plane to Cuba you have to make sure you will either get it on the plane or you have to buy it at the airport.
 Otherwise you will not be allowed to board.

 - Travel health insurance

 You need to have your travel health insurance printed out with you.
 You could be asked for it at the airport you arrive to in Cuba and you will need it if you want to extend your 30 day tourist card in Cuba.

 The obvious one but I know quite a few people who showed up at the airport without their passport or with an expired one or with one that will expire in less than 6 months.
 Make sure in time everything goes right.